 We spend a lot of time stressing the importance of personal protective equipment (PPE), and although you might consider it obvious advice, there’s a reason for it.
 Common injuries like cuts, punctures, and scrapes are largely preventable if you’re wearing the appropriate gear.
 These accidents occur when you’re not protected or you don’t have control of an object because you’re not wearing the proper equipment.

+Now you know some common workplace injuries.
 So what are some tips to keep in mind to stay safe when you’re on the job site?

 - Always wear the appropriate PPE